-There are many terms for the testing and evaluation of wines by man-made "smelling and tasting", a few of which are for example tasting, tasting, wine tasting and wine tasting.
-This is a sensory (organoleptic) examination of a wine with a descriptive explanation of the knowledge gained in the process according to established rules and criteria using generally valid and understandable terms (see under Wine Approach).
-This is not carried out in a scientific-analytical manner with technical or other aids, but "only" through the sensory organs such as the eye, nose, palate and tongue.
-This results in an evaluation by awarding points according to different systems.
-In addition, there are also possibilities to carry out an objective measurement by means of exact chemical analyses.
-This is for example the determination of alcohol content, total extract, residual sugar, acids, sulphur and other substances in wine.
+The terms for testing and evaluating wine by means of "smelling and tasting" carried out by humans are numerous, a few of which are, for example, degustation, tasting, wine tasting and wine tasting.
+This is a sensory (organoleptic) examination of a wine with a descriptive explanation of the knowledge gained in the process according to established rules and criteria using generally valid and comprehensible terms (see under wine address).
+This is not done in a scientific-analytical way with technical or other aids, but sensory "only" through the sensory organs such as eye, nose, palate and tongue.
+This may result in an evaluation by awarding points according to various systems.
+As a supplement to this, however, there are also possibilities to carry out an objective measurement by means of exact, chemical analyses.
+This is, for example, the determination of alcohol content, total extract, residual sugar, acids, sulphur and other substances.